ColinTB/ColinTB.github.io/about/index.md

 I currently work as a microeconomics and industrial organization researcher in Toronto, Canada.

-I am also interested in behavioural economics, data science and machine learning.
+I am also interested in behavioural economics, data science and visualization.
 I graduated with a Master's in Economics from the University of Toronto in 2015.

 ## Contact